 The Hydro-Gate is engaged by moving the SportShift Hydro-Gate control handle located at the helm's starboard side fore and disengaged by moving the lever aft.
-When the control handle is pushed forward, into the SLALOM•CRUISE (DOWN) mode, the Hydro-Gate is engaged, creating maximum lift for a Tournament Slalom Wake.
-When the control handle is pushed aft, into the TRICK/JUMP (UP) mode, the Hydro-Gate is disengaged (raised), allowing your boat to sit deeper in the water, creating the optimum trick wake.
-The control handle can be placed in any position to create the ultimate wake.
+When the control handle is pushed forward, the Hydro-Gate is engaged, creating maximum lift for a wake with a well-defined crest and shallower ramp.
+When the control handle is pushed aft, the Hydro-Gate is disengaged (raised), allowing your boat to sit deeper in the water, creating the maximum wake with a steep ramp.
+The control handle can be placed in any position to create your ultimate wake.
+When used in conjunction with the Launch Control System, the SportShift and the Hydro-Gate can be used to create a wide variety of wakes to meet your style and need.
 The SportShift and Hydro-Gate can be used at any speed or at rest.